angular/bower-material/README.md

 ### Installing Angular-Material

-To install and use the Angular Material distribution files, change to your projects root directory.
+To install and use the Angular Material distribution files, change to your project's root directory.

 ```bash
 # To get the latest stable version, use Bower from the command line.